pdxiv/samgo/README.md

 * All core features from the original SAM have been implemented.
 * WAV file output works correctly.
+* Tuning of voiced consonants is off, due to excessive quantization.
 * Direct audio output is functional but may sound slightly garbled compared to the WAV output.

 ## Acknowledgments